odpi/egeria/open-metadata-implementation/access-services/data-engine/data-engine-client/docs/user/java-client/README.md

 * Create/Update/Delete a schema type
 * Create/Update/Delete a port implementation, with a schema type and the corresponding PortSchema relationship
-* Create/Update/Delete a port alias, with a PortDelegation relationship
-* Create/Update/Delete a process, with a corresponding port implementations and port aliases involved in a transformation
+* Create/Update/Delete a process, with a corresponding port implementations involved in a transformation
 * Create/Update/Delete a database, with a connection, endpoint, connector type and corresponding schema type attached
 * Create/Update/Delete a database schema
 * Create/Update/Delete a relational table with columns